3kh0/ext-remover/README.md

 </details>

 <details>
-<summary><b>Extention Inactivity hack</b> Inactive Extensions</summary>
+<summary><b>Extension Inactivity hack</b> Inactive Extensions</summary>

 1. First, do the Esc+Refresh+Power
-2. Ctrl+d then enter
+2. Press ctrl+d, then enter
-3. Will give you some bullcrap about dev mode being blocked press enter then you will go to a newly restarted Chromebook
+3. Will give you some bullcrap about dev mode being blocked press enter then you will go to a newly powerwashed Chromebook
 4. Next, add wifi
 5. Then sign into your account
 6. Immediately turn wifi off before extensions load